-Setting: This is an historic site which was probably last occupied in the late 1950's.
+Setting: This is an historic site which was probably last occupied in the late 1950's, likely associated with Corps of Engineer studies for the Susitna Hydroelectric Project.
 It is located on an unnamed creek on the south side of the Susitna River.
 It is approximately 6 km northwest of the mouth of Goose Creek on a terrace ca. 671 m asl (2200 feet) and about 30 m above the present level of the Susitna River.
 TLM 204 is on the east bank of the creek and about one-quarter of a mile from the Susitna River.
 The terrace on which the site is located extends approximately 60 m in an east-west direction and approximately 150 m in a north-south direction.
 The ecosystem for the site area is generally characterized as lowland spruce-hardwood.
 Vegetation on the site includes black spruce, white spruce, dwarf birch, blueberry, Labrador tea, lowbush cranberry, bearberry, lichens, and moss.
 Dwarf birch tends to predominate on the site area.
 The vegetation in the surrounding area contains the same species types with the addition of birch and grasses.

 Reconnaissance Testing: A wide variety of historical and contemporary artifacts were observed on the ground surface over a 70 m x 70 m area.
-In addition to the artifact scatter, five discrete loci were observed and given feature designations.
-Two of the features were investigated with the removal of 40 cm x 40 cm test pits.
-Test pit 1 was excavated in feature A and test pit 2 was excavated in feature B. Neither of the two test pits produced cultural material.
+Two test pits were excavated at the site.
+Test Pit 1 was excavated into a large depression approximately 3.5 m wide by 4.5 m long (Figure 3.46).
+Test Pit 2 was excavated adjacent to an artifact concentration (Figure 3.47).
+Neither of the two test pits produced cultural material.
 No artifacts were collected from the surface of the site but many were observed.
 Some of the observed artifacts included a coffee pot, metal cowling for a heater, evaporated milk cans, Hills Brothers Coffee cans, Rainer Beer cans, glass Clorox bottles, a quart oil can, boards, cut logs, and 55-gallon drums.